Roastero/Openroast/docs/wiki/developers_building_a_distributable_pkg.md

 ## 5. Creating a Windows Installer

 Assuming you're in PowerShell and currently in the `[YourWhateverFolderPath]\Roastero\Openroast` directory, you can create an installer build by typing `build_win.ps1 -make_installer` and pressing Enter.
-The EXE-based installer will be created in the folder `[YourWhateverFolderPath]\Roastero\Openroast\build\nsis`.
+The ZIP containing the installation package will be created in the folder `[YourWhateverFolderPath]\Roastero\Openroast\build`.
 You'll want to test this installer on a separate Windows machine to verify functionality.

 ## 6. Posting the installer on Github

-At this point, you have an installer EXE that you believe is functional and ready for distribution.
+At this point, you have a ZIP package that you believe is functional and ready for distribution.

 Github currently makes it easy to create a release and attach installer files to the release.
 With proper use of bumpversion, tags are created in the source repository and are visible in the releases tab on the Openroast github site.
 Release notes and files can be attached to a particular commit tag.
 See existing release notes and attachments for guidance on creating a new release.

-Typically, a ZIP of the EXE installer is attached to the release and users can download the installer from there.
+Typically, the ZIP is attached to the release and users can download the installer from there.

 ---
 # Building the Openroast app - Mac OS X 10.10.5